flaturtha/CharlieChan/_short-stories/boomerang-bomb.md

 “I was about to follow it when the barman stopped me, remarking that the inner room was private.
 I said nothing to him about the dog, and it was apparent that he had not noticed it.
 I was in there for about ten minutes, expecting that the dog would be chased out, but it wasn’t.

 “I then watched the place from outside,” went on Hawke, “and, presently, the dog was brought out by a man who had it on a lead.
-No, lie wasn’t Vesey.
+No, he wasn’t Vesey.
 He was a small, slim man.
 I followed him for a short distance, and then stopped him and said that the dog looked like one that had been lost by an acquaintance of mine.”

 Tommy nodded eagerly.